galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 {: .question}

 ## Conclusion
-In the plot shown above, we achieved an R2 score of `0.73` (last column) with 5-fold cross-validation.
+In the plot shown above (figure 3), we achieved an R2 score of `0.73` (last column) with 5-fold cross-validation on training set.
 In the [paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) as well, a similar R2 score is mentioned for linear regressors.
 It showcases one of the use-cases of using the scikit-learn machine learning tools in Galaxy to reproduce the results published in a paper.

 # Analyze DNA methylation dataset
 In the second part of the analysis, we will use DNA methylation dataset to predict chronological age.
 The dataset is divided into two parts - training and test sets.
 The training set is used to train a regressor and the test set is used to evaluate the performance of the trained model.